pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 ### With Inheritance

-The validation also applies when templates are merged through inheritance:
+The validation also applies when configs are merged through inheritance:

 ```json
 // base.json